 The different types of dementia effect individuals differently and it will be beneficial to you and to your parent to understand the type of dementia they have and how best to treat them and lower the risk of them getting lost through wandering.

-- Join our forum today to ask questions or to share your experiences
+- Join our Dementia forum today to ask questions or to share your experiences

 - Are you worried about dementia?
-Take some of the fear away in our free guide.
+Take some of the fear away in our free guide to Dementia.

 MedicAlert.
 This is a non-profit membership organisation providing life-saving services, supported with an internationally recognised medical ID.
 Their membership offers peace of mind to thousands of people.
 In an emergency, first responders will have secure access to the wearer’s vital medical details from anywhere in the world.